georgesarreas/odin-recipes/README.md

-This is a bare bones HTML structure to test my skills.
+This is a bare bones HTML structure to get back in touch